-Quizzes: We will have a quiz about every week and a half.
+Quizzes: We will have a quiz on average every one and a half to two weeks.
 It will be straight from the homework.
 It is your responsibility to come to class, so if you miss a quiz because you are not there, you will usually not be allowed to make it up.
 But your lowest quiz score will be dropped.
-If you miss more than one quiz due to a compelling and documented excuse, let me know.
+If you miss more than one quiz, the missed quiz will count as a score of 0.
+If you miss more than one quiz and you have a compelling and documented excuse, let me know, and be prepared to show documentation for your excuse.
+Skipping class is not a compelling excuse.

-Exams: There will be two in-class exams on 10/12 and 11/9, as well as a final exam.
+Exams: There will be two in-class exams on Oct 12 and Nov 9, as well as a final exam.
 If you skip an exam, you will normally not be able to make it up, unless you have a compelling (e.g. medical) and documented excuse.
 Forgetting that there is an exam or being unprepared for it are not considered compelling excuses.
 Your in-class exam score will be computed as 2/3(higher score)+1/3(lower score).